LeonCelestino/interactive-card-challenge/README.md

+I will update it later on.
+Be patient.
+I am just using this as a pattern to write proper README.

 # Frontend Mentor - Interactive card details form solution

 This is a solution to the [Interactive card details form challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/interactive-card-details-form-XpS8cKZDWw).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.